Admin: Corporate Admin

 To save a particular query to come back to later, or make it available to other users:

 Enter the SQL Statement in the Query Box.

 In the pop-up, type a Query Name.

-The pop-up closes and the query is saved.
+The pop-up closes, and the query saves.

 Editing an Existing Saved SQL Query

 The Query Box will populate with the saved SQL statement.